California county routes in zone G: History

-The designation G2 existed to the 1950s.
+The designation G2 traces back to the 1950s.
 The route replaced what was originally called Lawrence Station Road (after the Southern Pacific Lawrence station), from Mountain View–Alviso Road in the north to Stevens Creek Blvd. on the south, roughly paralleling Saratoga Creek.
 Lawrence Station was itself named for Alfred Chester Lawrence.
 Crossing Stevens Creek, the route was originally called Doyle Road, a small two lane road up to the point the current Doyle Road exits to the east.
 The section between Doyle and Saratoga Avenue at Quito Road was originally orchards.

 G2 was first signed as a Santa Clara County Route in 1962 as construction was completing on sections of the upgrade to an expressway.
 County Route G2 was originally planned to link up with SR 85 when it was built.
 At the time of G2's inception SR 85 was in the early planning stages and an interchange had been envisioned at Quito Road.
 However, opposition to the freeway was intense in Saratoga and the planned interchange between SR 85 and G2 along with an interchange further north at Prospect Road were abandoned in favor of the existing Saratoga Avenue interchange.
 G2 is unsigned from SR 85 to Saratoga Avenue along Quito Road.
 North of Saratoga Avenue, Lawrence Expressway is currently signed as G2.

 In the 1990s Lawrence Expressway was widened north of I-280 to 8 lanes to accommodate an HOV carpool lane.

 As of 2019, Santa Clara County is planning a major grade separation project at Homestead Road.
 This will be one of the largest expressway improvement projects in many years.